FahimFaizi103/Logistic_regression_Decision_trees_and_Random_forests_for_classification/README.md

- - I provide a Jupyter notebook whihc details a tutorial for performing Logistic regression and using Decision trees and random forests for classification with Scikit-Learn.
+ - I provide a Jupyter notebook which details a tutorial for performing Logistic regression and using Decision trees and random forests for classification with Scikit-Learn.
  - A Dummy data is provided.
  - It is recommended that the reader/learner replicates the Jupyter notebook.